JerryTom121/GraphXT-Parser/README.md

 To run the parsers from the command line, you may use the example command:
     python nodes-set1.py /path-to-file/dblp.xml
     python edges-set1.py /path-to-file/dblp.xml ./results/Nodes-set1.txt

     python nodes-set2.py ./results/Nodes-set1.txt ../../util/yearsDBLP.txt
     python edges-set2.py ./results/Nodes-set1.txt ../../util/yearsDBLP.txt

-    **Note: the Nodes-set1.txt file referenced above is the output file from nodes-set1.py
+    ** Note: the Nodes-set1.txt file referenced above is the output file from nodes-set1.py

-** Additional Notes: the dblp.xml file is very large and takes some time to parse with the python programs provided.
+** Additional Notes:
+    - the dblp.xml file is very large and takes some time to parse with the python programs provided.
 You can test the programs against the util/test.xml file provided, which contains a small set of the data contained in dblp.xml.
 Run the test with the following command: python dblp-parser-edges.py /path-to-directory/utils/test.xml
+    - it is recommended to run the 'mkdir -p results/set2/nodes' and 'mkdir -p results/set2/edges' from src/DBLP in order to create the required directories for output files.
+Alternatively, you can change the location for output files.

 # nGrams Dataset
 Source - http://commondatastorage.googleapis.com/books/syntactic-ngrams/index.html (English 1 million)